Types of Cellulite – How to Identify Types of Fascial Recoil

 An itchy or tingly feeling is common when your nerve signal, muscle activity, and blood flow are “waking up”.

-Over time, you’ll experience more muscle access, better definition, tighter and smoother skin.
+Over time, you may experience more muscle access, better definition, tighter and smoother skin.
 A new you is on the horizon!

 How to Identify Beyond Bound Cellulite